Python3pkg/ConfigMaster/README.rst

 | For the latest stable version uploaded to PyPI, use:
 | ``pip install configmaster``

-| For the latest stable version uploaded to bitbucket, use:
+| For the latest stable version uploaded to git, use:
 | ``pip install git+ssh://cloning@git.sundwarf.me/SunDwarf/configmaster``

 | For the latest dev version, use: